AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

 ## Context and use
 A FHIR implementation guide is part of a package of documents and files that support the development of software to exchange a type of clinical document, an end-product clinical specification package.

-An Agency clinical document specification package supports software developers to create and interpret instances of a clinical document.
+An Agency end-product clinical specification package supports software developers to create and interpret instances of a clinical document.
 The core of each package is a specification of the information content of instances of the clinical document.

 Supplementary contents of the package include statements of scenarios for which the specification is appropriate, guidance on implementing the specification, and guidance on testing purported instances.